 Producing App Store screenshots can be a pain-staking, expensive and inefficient task.
 Sadly, when it comes time to launching apps, creating beautiful and localized screenshots is the last thing developers have time for.
 We believe this is the most important app marketing and App Store Optimization (ASO) activity a developer can invest in!

-- Export & Upload Easily: Export hundreds of screenshots at once and instantly, all in high-resolution PNG files ready for upload to iTunes.
+- Export & Upload Easily: Export hundreds of screenshots at once and instantly, all in high-resolution PNG files ready for upload to app stores.

 The Apple App Store allows both JPG and PNG image formats to be submitted.
 Generally speaking, JPG files can be rendered at lower quality settings, which is meant to reduce the overall file size, whilst PNG files are suppose to be lossless (i.e. matches the original quality).
 Where possible, use PNG files (this is the format Apple uses when it takes screenshots).

 To save time, many developers use the largest screenshots for all devices.
 This can be a mistake, as font typefaces are slightly different for each device, and scaling is not always applied correctly.
 Most visitors to your App Store page will not notice, but hard to read screenshots could put them off from downloading the app.
 If developers use smaller screenshots and then try scale them up, they will become blurry.
 The best solution is to take individual screenshots for each device your app runs on and then submit these to app stores respectively.